 Given current healthcare statistics, it is vital to expand our knowledge and awareness, when it comes to our heart health and all aspects of the cardiovascular system.
 With heart disease today being the number one killer of North Americans and affecting between 1 in 2 to 3 people, it is wise to always be aware of how our lifestyle habits are impacting our health.
 We know today that **heart disease is, first and foremost, a lifestyle disease and each one of us can do lots to minimize the risk, if not entirely prevent ourselves from suffering from any of the symptoms of cardiovascular disease.

 One of the best ways to care for our heart is to ensure a diet that includes healthy fats.
 One of these specifically, is the omega-3 family of essential fatty acids—ALA, EPA and DHA.
 These are beneficial for, and preventative against, cardiovascular disease.
-In a previous article this month, Evolutionary & Modern Perspectives on the Omega 3 Fatty Acids, I outlined the general ideas of how each of these fatty acids works and which food sources are best at providing them.
+In a previous article, Evolutionary & Modern Perspectives on the Omega 3 Fatty Acids, I outlined the general ideas of how each of these fatty acids works and which food sources are best at providing them.

 Nature’s Way EfaGold Neuromins DHA

 Nature’s Way is known as America’s leader in herbal medicine for over 40 years.
 They have a wide selection of reputable products, with the EfaGold Neuromins Plant Source DHA Softgels being one of their best products.
 They provide a source of the essential fatty acid DHA directly from the source — marine microalgae, and do not contain any heavy metals, including mercury, chemical solvents, sugars, artificial colors, flavors or preservatives.
 They come in 100mg and 200mg strengths, and packages of 30 or 60 softgels.